-This site is authored, maintained and hosted by Dr. Eric Karlstrom, Emeritus Professor of Geography, California State University, Stanislaus.
+This site is authored, maintained and hosted by Dr. Eric T. Karlstrom, Emeritus Professor of Geography, California State University, Stanislaus (aka Toto Enterprises, Inc.)

-Dr. Karlstrom has created four web sites containing extensive research data, as well as his music collection, sound clips, and music store.
-Please visit and enjoy these sites:
+Dr. Karlstrom (Toto Enterprises, Inc.) hosts five web sites containing extensive research data as well as his music collection, sound clips, and music store.
+Please visit and enjoy these other sites as well:

-This website and www.naturalclimatechange.org (www.naturalclimatechange.us) and www.911nwo.com are meant to function as “digital libraries” that provide information and educational resources to the public free of charge.
+This website and Natural Climate Change, 911 New World Order, and gangstalkingmindcontrolcults.com are “digital libraries” that provide information and educational resources to the public free of charge.

 INTRODUCTORY STATEMENT BY WEBMASTER